Majors/Minors

 - 1 senior-year seminar: LATINO 395-0 Capstone Seminar in Latina & Latino Studies.
 All majors are required to enroll.

-- 7 core courses in Latina and Latino Studies:
+- 6 Core Courses in Latina and Latino Studies:

-- At least two courses must be at the 300 level.
+* At least 3 Courses must be at the 300-level

 Independent Study in Latina and Latino Studies